-In cases that proceed to a full hearing at a tribunal for unfair dismissal the costs involved are likely to be in the region of £5,000 - £9,000 + VAT, but costs will exceed this should your claim involve additional complex aspects of discrimination or whistle-blowing.
+In cases that proceed to a full hearing at a tribunal for unfair dismissal, our anticipated costs involved are likely to be in the region of £5,000 - £9,000 + VAT, but costs will exceed this should your claim involve additional complex aspects of discrimination or whistle-blowing.

 The costs will include all work done to draft your initial claim, respond to a response from your employer, or former employer, advising you of the risks and strategies on your case, corresponding with your opponent and the tribunal, preparing witness statements, dealing with disclosure issues, requesting any relevant expert reports such as medical reports and preparing for and presenting your case to the tribunal.

-In order to commence any tribunal proceedings you are required to exhaust the mandatory Early Conciliation with ACAS .
+Before you are able to issue any Employment Tribunal proceedings you are required to exhaust the mandatory Early Conciliation with ACAS .
 The purpose of this requirement is to attempt to resolve the matter without the need to issue proceedings or without the need of the final hearing.
-We charge a fixed fee for compulsory conciliation.
-That fixed fee is between £500 + VAT and £600 + VAT depending on the seniority and experience of the solicitor who deals with compulsory conciliation on your behalf.
+We charge a fixed fee for Early Conciliation.
+That fixed fee is between £500 + VAT and £600 + VAT depending on the seniority and experience of the solicitor who deals with this on your behalf.

 The time to deal with your case depends on a number of factors.
 One is the availability of the tribunal and how quickly the case can be listed.
-A typical case is usually listed before a tribunal for a final hearing within 6-8 months.
+A typical case is usually listed before a tribunal for a final hearing within 12 months.
 It can be longer or shorter than this depending on the availability of the tribunal and any witnesses.
-If the first day of the case is the day that the claim is issued at the tribunal, this will be sent to the Respondent(s), who will be required to provide their response within 28 days.
-The tribunal will usually send the response to us within seven days of receiving it.
-Often a Pre Hearing Review (PHR) is listed at the tribunal to take place within 5-6 weeks of the tribunal sending a response to us.
-Once the PHR has taken place disclosure of relevant documents takes place within 4-6 weeks.
-Witness statements are usually required 6-8 weeks after the disclosure has been dealt with and then a final hearing is listed as soon as possible thereafter.
+Once the claim has been issued at the tribunal, this will be sent to the Respondent(s), who will be required to provide their response within 28 days.
+The tribunal will then provide us with a copy of the response as soon as it is able to.